northeastern-rc/rc-public-documentation/docs/source/first_steps/usingbash.md

 ### find

 `find` is a command line tool used to search for files and directories within a specified location.
-It operates by starting at a specified directory and recursively searching through its subdirectories.
+It starts at a specified directory and recursively searches through its subdirectories.
 The user can select a range of criteria to match (e.g., file name, size, modification time), and `find` will return a list of all files and directories that match the specified criteria. `find` provides a range of options for further processing the results, such as executing a command on each matching file, printing the results, or performing other operations.
 As a result, it is a versatile tool to search for specific files and to clean up old files.

 Here are several advanced examples of using the `find` command to search for files and directories; see [find(1) manual page] for more information on how to use the command effectively.